tips

 Southern and Central Spain (Andalusia, Madrid, Castilla)

-Spring (March-May): Perfect weather (20-28°C), orange blossoms in bloom, manageable crowds.
+Spring brings perfect weather (20 to 28°C), orange blossoms in bloom, and manageable crowds.
 April brings Semana Santa and Feria de Abril in Seville.

-Summer (June-August): Extremely hot, especially in Seville (regularly 40°C+).
+Summer (June to August) is extremely hot, especially in Seville where it regularly hits 40°C+.
 Cities empty as locals flee to the coast.
-Only visit if you can handle intense heat.

-Autumn (September-October): Still warm, fewer tourists, lower prices.
+Autumn is still warm, with fewer tourists and lower prices.
 Wine harvest season in La Rioja and other regions.

-Winter (November-February): Mild in Andalusia (15-18°C), cold in Madrid (can drop to 0°C).
+Winter (November to February) is mild in Andalusia (15 to 18°C), cold in Madrid (can drop to 0°C).
 Fewer tourists, but some attractions have reduced hours.

 Northern Spain (Basque Country, Galicia, Asturias)